undersea-nate/dc_bike_trip_project/dbt/README.md

 This model simply combines the previous two models to create a final dataset that will be used in Looker Studio.

 This model also specifies that duration has to be greater than 0.
 Several observations had negative durations, which means that the end time was earlier than the start time.
 These observations were likely filed in error, and therefore were removed at this stage.

+### All_bike_data_daily_prop.sql

+This model simply transforms All_bike_data so that the proportion of traffic by hour, season, and date can be easily read by BigQuery into Looker Studio.

 ## Tests